Jennifer Coolidge: 1993–1999: Early career

-Coolidge played supporting roles in several comedy movies and guest roles on television.
-She made her first appearance on television in the Seinfeld episode "The Masseuse".
-She had small roles appearing in such films as A Bucket of Blood, Plump Fiction, and A Night at the Roxbury.
+Coolidge made her first television appearance in the November 1993 Seinfeld episode "The Masseuse".
+In 1994, she was a regular on She TV, a short-lived sketch comedy that also featured Nick Bakay, Elon Gold, Simbi Khali, and Linda Kash.
+She had small roles appearing in such films as Not of This Earth, A Bucket of Blood, Plump Fiction, and A Night at the Roxbury.
 She also voiced Luanne's beauty school teacher, Miss Kremzer, in a recurring role on King of the Hill.
 She worked with The Groundlings, an improv and sketch comedy troupe based in Los Angeles.
+In June 1995, Coolidge unsuccessfully auditioned for Saturday Night Live.

-1999–2006: Breakthrough
+1999–2006: Film breakthrough

 In 1999, Coolidge got her big break playing Jeanine Stifler, or "Stifler's mom" in American Pie.
-The film was a box-office hit and took in a gross worldwide revenue of $235,483,004.
+The film was a box-office hit and grossed $235 million worldwide.
 In 2001, she reprised her role in American Pie 2.
 Later in that same year, she had a supporting role in Legally Blonde as Paulette Bonafonté Parcelle the manicurist.
 Legally Blonde was a box-office hit, grossing US$96 million domestically.
-The film's box-office success led to her reprising the role in its 2003 sequel, Legally Blonde 2: Red, White & Blonde, but the movie was not as financially successful as the first film and generated mostly negative reviews.
-In 2003, she again played Jeanine Stifler in American Wedding.
+The film's box-office success led to her reprising the role in its 2003 sequel, Legally Blonde 2: Red, White & Blonde, but the movie was not as financially successful as the first and generated mostly negative reviews.
+In 2003, she again played Stifler's Mom in American Wedding.

-In 2003, she played the protagonist's agent Luise in Testosterone filmed in Argentina starring David Sutcliffe as Dean Seagrave and Antonio Sabato, Jr. as Pablo.
+In 2003, she played the protagonist's agent Luise in Testosterone filmed in Argentina starring David Sutcliffe as Dean Seagrave and Antonio Sabato, Jr., as Pablo.
 In 2004, she had a supporting role in the romantic comedy A Cinderella Story playing Hilary Duff's character's vain, self-absorbed stepmother.
 The film went on to become a moderate box office hit despite negative critical reviews.

+She has appeared in 2001 on Frasier as Frederica, Martin Crane's new physical therapist, in 2003–2004 in 3 episodes of According to Jim, playing Roxanne, Jim's sister, and in 2003 in an episode of Sex and the City.
 Coolidge nearly received the role of Lynette Scavo on Desperate Housewives, but it eventually went to Felicity Huffman.

-From 2004 to 2006, Coolidge had a role in the NBC comedy series Joey as Joey Tribbiani’s oversexed agent Roberta "Bobbie" Morganstern.
+In 2003, she starred in an episode of Friends in its final season as Amanda, an obnoxious acquaintance whom Phoebe Buffay and Monica Geller try to shake off.
+From 2004 to 2006, Coolidge had a role in the NBC comedy series Joey as Joey Tribbiani's oversexed agent Roberta "Bobbie" Morganstern.
 During its second season, she went from a recurring character to a more prominent role, appearing in 37 out of 46 episodes in the series.
 NBC officially canceled the series in May 2006, citing low ratings.